-Choosing the Best Moving Coil Cartridge (MC) for your system.
+Choosing the Best Moving Magnet Cartridge for your system.

-When you decide on the best moving magnet cartridge (mc) for your system, there are a number of important factors to consider.
+When you decide on the best mm moving magnet cartridge for your system, there are a number of important factors to consider.

-Firstly it may help some, if we start by clarifying why you would choose a moving coil cartridge over a moving magnet cartridge.
-There is only one reason: Low output moving coil cartridges (mc) have long dominated the high end due to their lower tip mass which allows for increased speed, dynamics and detail retrieval.
+Firstly it may help some, if we start by clarifying why you would choose a moving magnet cartridge over a moving coil cartridge.
+There are 3 main differences.

-Some moving coil cartridges can be treated the same as moving Magnets
+Some moving coil and moving iron cartridges can be treated the same as moving Magnets

-It can cause confusion that high output moving coil cartridges can be treated exactly the same as moving magnet cartridges.
+It can cause confusion that high output “moving coil” and “moving iron” cartridges can be treated exactly the same as moving magnet cartridges.
 This is because they have similar outputs as moving magnet cartridges and work into the standard moving magnet input of 47Kohm.

-Factors affecting choice of the best moving coil cartridge
+Factors affecting choice of the best moving magnet cartridge

-When you choose the best moving coil cartridge for you particular system it’s not only a matter of looking up review rankings.
+When you choose the best moving magnet cartridge for you particular system it’s not only a matter of looking up review rankings.
 There are factors which are not always mentioned:

 - Sound Quality